christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part2.md

 # print(scrape_undergrad_course_booklet('tabula-201801CourseBooklet.csv','01/16-05/01'))
 ```
 __8. Wrapping up: Running the code within a Notebook.__
 Since the code is in a module, we can call it directly within our notebooks.
 We can even feed it new data (e.g., for this semester) by setting the `filename` and `date_range`.
-Here is what it generates (which should look familiar to any practiced web developer as JSON, the defacto data standard for web service APIs) ...
+Here is what it generates (which should look familiar to any practiced web developer as JSON) ...

 **Code (cell)**
 ```python